makersacademy/chitter-challenge/README.md

 # Chitter

 I have built a Twitter clone that allows the users to post messages to a public stream.
+It can sign up new users, sign in existing users, post a message, edit/delete the messages, and tag users which send emails to users

 To use the app:
 -------